apache/pekko/docs/src/main/paradox/stream/stream-testkit.md

 ## Streams TestKit

 You may have noticed various code patterns that emerge when testing stream pipelines.
-Akka Stream has a separate `akka-stream-testkit` module that provides tools specifically for writing stream tests.
+Pekko Stream has a separate `pekko-stream-testkit` module that provides tools specifically for writing stream tests.
 This module comes with two main components that are @apidoc[stream.testkit.*.TestSource$] and @apidoc[stream.testkit.*.TestSink$] which provide sources and sinks that materialize to probes that allow fluent API.